 You will receive an unofficial score report at the end of your exam on your computer screen.
 Your official score reports are available about two to three weeks after your testing window has closed.
 This is also when your scores are sent to agencies or institutions that were designated on your application.
 For those that fail, retakes are available after a 21-day waiting period.

-How Can I Prepare for the Praxis II Chemistry: Content Knowledge Exam?
+How Can I Prepare for the Praxis Chemistry: Content Knowledge Exam?

 That’s a great question.
 We’ve broken down the answer into three parts.